 A course deficiency occurs when a student fails to complete a non-English as a Second Language course with a satisfactory grade, either by failing the course or by receiving a grade that does not meet the minimum required by the student’s program.
 Academic warning, probation and dismissal are not determined from one course but by the cumulative GPA.

-Students who fail a course after a second attempt should meet with an academic counselor/advisor in Student Academic & Financial Services.
+Students who fail a course after a second attempt should meet with their assigned academic counselor/advisor.
+Students can locate their assigned academic counselor/advisor information in their Success Network in uSucceed (accessed through jwuLink).
 Academic counselors/advisors will review the following options with the student: